Bald Taper Fade Haircuts

 Cristiano Ronaldo with combover taper fade

-Timeless and refined, the combover bald taper fade is all about structure and flow.
-The sides taper cleanly down while the top sweeps to one side, creating a strong directional line.
+Timeless and refined, the comb-over bald taper fade is all structure and flow.
+The sides taper cleanly down while the top sweeps to one side for a strong directional line.

-This style works perfectly for men with straight or wavy hair and suits professional settings.
-It enhances facial symmetry and adds sophistication without looking too formal.
-Use a comb and medium-hold product to keep the flow defined.
+It works perfectly on straight or wavy hair and suits professional settings, playing up facial symmetry without looking too formal.
+Use a comb and a medium-hold product to keep the flow defined.

 High Bald Fade with Carved Part